 After visiting Le Marais, I’d suggest you to go to Montmartre.
 You can take the metro line 8 on the Saint-Sébastien – Froissart station to Madeleine-Tronchet station.
 On this station, you have to switch lines and take the line 12, go to Pigalle metro station.
 You will reach the bottom of the Montmartre hill.

-You must be exhausted, but if you still have some time and energy, go to the Montparnasse Tower for the greatest Paris photo ever (learn more about the best view spots)!
+You must be exhausted, but if you still have some time and energy, go to the Montparnasse Tower for the greatest Paris photo ever!
 As the sun sets and Paris lights are slowly getting lit, it will be a great opportunity to take the most amazing picture of the city without the ugly Montparnasse Tower in it!